Q: Online games? You mean I can buy lottery tickets over the Internet?

 Q: How long do I have to redeem a prize I won on an online ticket?

-A: Pick 3, Pick 4, Palmetto Cash 5, Lucky For Life®, Mega Millions® and Powerball® tickets can be redeemed up to 180 days after the draw date printed on the ticket.
-Check ending game dates for instant games on the Prizes Remaining Report that is updated daily.
+A: Pick 3, Pick 4, CASH POP, Palmetto Cash 5, Mega Millions® and Powerball® tickets can be redeemed up to 180 days after the draw date printed on the ticket.
+Check ending game dates for Scratch-offs on the Prizes Remaining Report that is updated daily.

 Q: How often do you introduce new scratch-off games?

-A: Generally two to four or more instant games a month are introduced, however the number of new games may vary depending on inventory and ticket sales.
+A: Generally two to four or more Scratch-off games a month are introduced, however the number of new games may vary depending on inventory and ticket sales.